rickwest/shu-coin/README.md

 For interacting with the SHUcoin API the ui application, built with [React](https://reactjs.org/), provides a convenient way to explore the blockchain, create transactions and mine new blocks.

+### Video Demonstration

+There is a video demonstration of the application available here: https://www.loom.com/share/5e4b7752462e47708deb22f755ddaa52

 ### Basic Concepts

 This project is the application of a simple distributed, decentralized cryptocurrency utilizing an underlying blockchain for the immutable store of data.
 I have covered some of the basic concepts inplemented in the project below: